cd-roman/cd-roman/README.md

 ## Hi there 👋

-I'm a passionate front-end developer focused on crafting beautiful and efficient user interfaces while building engaging UX.
-Proficient in a wide range of modern web technologies, including but not limited to React, JavaScript, TypeScript, and CSS, I am dedicated to building responsive, user-centric websites and applications.
-My approach combines aesthetic design with the best programming practices to deliver seamless user experiences.
+I’m a front-end-first full-stack developer who loves turning ideas into polished solutions.
+On the UI side, I create responsive, accessible interfaces using React, TypeScript, and modern CSS.
+On the back end, I build robust APIs with Node.js / Express and connect them to SQL / PostgreSQL databases.

+My background in UX and web design, combined with years of project management experience, enables me to own features end-to-end: from sketching flows and wireframes to shipping complete solutions.
+I focus on clear design, clean code, and seamless user experiences.

 ## ⚙️ Technologies and tools I use: